Editor’s Key Takeaways: Lightroom Mastery: Organize, Edit, and Save Images

 7. Rename Your Photos

-Once you have imported your photos into Lightroom, you should rename them.
+Once you have imported your photos into Lightroom, you should rename them for clarity and easy identification.

-Note: Lightroom never copies your photos (unless you specify that you want the program to create an additional copy).
-Instead, Lightroom adds photos as thumbnails within the Lightroom software.
+Note: Lightroom never copies your photos (unless you specifically instruct the program to create an additional copy).
+Instead, Lightroom adds photos as thumbnails within the software.
+This means any changes you make, including renaming, will reflect on your external hard drive.

 8. Create Three Collections for Each Shoot

-Once you start working on individual photoshoots, create three new Collections for each photoshoot (within your Collection Sets):
+Once you start working on individual photoshoots, create three new Collections for each shoot (within your Collection Sets):

 - Full Shoot